Stuart-Mouse/lead-sheets/notes.md

 this would actually be pretty easy to do, and would allow for messing with the AST a bit more directly, which could be useful in some circumstances could be very useful for logging/debugging if we could have the debug printing and error message be appended directly to each node

+## Running Scripts in Separate Stack Frame

+For as long as we are running scripts by walking the AST, we will probably need some kind of coroutine thing so that we can yeild after executing each node
+We can probably use the osor_coroutine module for this.